kfjahnke/envutil/README.md

 regularly.

 Building with highway is highly recommended.
 I tried the highway coming with the package manager on debian12, but that did not work - building highway from source is easy, though.
 Another hickough I experienced on debian12 was the default clang++, which is only v14.
 That did not work either - I installed clang-19, and that did the trick.
 Imath may also not be available, and OpenImageIO did not work without also installing it's CL tools.
 With all dependencies met, the build went without errors or warnings.
-I could also build a debian package (I did install the debhelper package), but the resulting package seems to be missing licensing information - it was flagged as 'proprietary' when I installed it, even though I set the license to MIT.
+I could also build a debian package (I did install the debhelper package), and at times I offer debian packages for download form the Downloads section of the lux project.

-With version 0.1.1, on top of building on debian12,  I have also managed to build envutil on on an intel mac running macOS 12.7.5 (using macPorts for the dependencies) and on windows 11 using mingw64.
+With version 0.1.1, on top of building on debian12,  I have also managed to build envutil on on an intel mac running macOS 12.7.5 (using macPorts for the dependencies) and on windows 10/11 using mingw64.

 'make' should produce a binary named 'envutil' or 'envutil.exe''.

 envutil --help gives a summary of command line options:

     --help                      Print help message
       -v                          Verbose output
     mandatory options:
       --output OUTPUT             output file name (mandatory)
     important options which have defaults:
-      --projection PRJ         projection used for the output image(s) (default: rectilinear)
-      --hfov ANGLE             horiziontal field of view of the output (default: 90)
-      --width EXTENT           width of the output (default: 1024) --height EXTENT          height of the output (default: same as width) --support_min EXTENT     minimal additional support around the cube face proper
-      --tile_size EXTENT       tile size for the internal representation image additional parameters for single-image output:
+      --projection PRJ            projection used for the output image(s) (default: rectilinear) --hfov ANGLE                horiziontal field of view of the output (default: 90) --width EXTENT              width of the output (default: 1024) --height EXTENT             height of the output (default: same as width) --support_min EXTENT        minimal additional support around the cube face proper --tile_size EXTENT          tile size for the internal representation image --synopsis MODE             mode of composing several images (panorama or hdr_merge) --working_colour_space CSP  colour space used for internal processing (default scene_linear) additional parameters for single-image output:
-      --single FACET           render an image like facet FACET --split FORMAT_STRING    create a 'single' facet for all facets in a PTO --yaw ANGLE              yaw of the virtual camera --pitch ANGLE            pitch of the virtual camera --roll ANGLE             roll of the virtual camera --x0 EXTENT              low end of the horizontal range --x1 EXTENT              high end of the horizontal range --y0 EXTENT              low end of the vertical range --y1 EXTENT              high end of the vertical range interpolation options:
+      --output_colour_space CSP   colour space used for output (default scene_linear) --single FACET              render an image like facet FACET --split FORMAT_STRING       create a 'single' image for all facets in a PTO --yaw ANGLE                 yaw of the virtual camera --pitch ANGLE               pitch of the virtual camera --roll ANGLE                roll of the virtual camera --x0 EXTENT                 low end of the horizontal range --x1 EXTENT                 high end of the horizontal range --y0 EXTENT                 low end of the vertical range --y1 EXTENT                 high end of the vertical range interpolation options:
-      --prefilter DEG          prefilter degree (>= 0) for b-spline-based interpolations
-      --degree DEG             degree of the spline (>= 0) for b-spline-based interpolations
-    parameters for twining (--twine 0 switches twining off) --twine TWINE            use twine*twine oversampling - omit this arg for automatic twining
-      --twf_file TWF_FILE      read twining filter kernel from TWF_FILE
-                                (switches twining on)
-      --twine_normalize        normalize twining filter weights gleaned from a file
-      --twine_precise          project twining basis vectors to tangent plane --twine_width WIDTH      widen the pick-up area of the twining filter --twine_density DENSITY  increase tap count of an 'automatic' twining filter
-      --twine_sigma SIGMA      use a truncated gaussian for the twining filter (default: don't)
-      --twine_threshold THR    discard twining filter taps below this threshold
-    parameters for mounted (facet) image input:
+      --prefilter DEG             prefilter degree (>= 0) for b-spline-based interpolations --degree DEG                degree of the spline (>= 0) for b-spline-based interpolations parameters for twining (--twine 0 switches twining off) --twine TWINE               use twine*twine oversampling - omit this arg for automatic twining --twf_file TWF_FILE         read twining filter kernel from TWF_FILE (switches twining on) --twine_normalize           normalize twining filter weights gleaned from a file --twine_precise             project twining basis vectors to tangent plane --twine_width WIDTH         widen the pick-up area of the twining filter --twine_density DENSITY     increase tap count of an 'automatic' twining filter --twine_sigma SIGMA         use a truncated gaussian for the twining filter (default: don't) --twine_threshold THR       discard twining filter taps below this threshold parameters for mounted (facet) image input:
-      --oiio OPTION            pass option to configure OIIO plugin (may be used repeatedly)
-      --pto PTOFILE            panotools script in hugin PTO dialect (optional)
-      --facet IMAGE PROJECTION HFOV YAW PITCH ROLL load oriented non-environment source image
+      --photo IMAGE               load photographic image, interpreting metadata --facet IMAGE PROJECTION HFOV YAW PITCH ROLL load oriented non-environment source image
-      --pto_line LINE          add (trailing) line of PTO code --solo FACET_INDEX       show only this facet (indexes starting from zero)
-      --mask_for FACET_INDEX   paint this facet white, all others black --nchannels CHANNELS     produce output with CHANNELS channels (1-4)
+      --oiio OPTION               pass option to configure OIIO plugin (may be used repeatedly) --input_colour_space CSP    default colour space for input images (default: none) --pto PTOFILE               panotools script in hugin PTO dialect (optional) --pto_line LINE             add (trailing) line of PTO code --solo FACET_INDEX          show only this facet (indexes starting from zero) --mask_for FACET_INDEX      paint this facet white, all others black --nchannels CHANNELS        produce output with CHANNELS channels (1-4)

-Input images can be lat/lon environment images (a.k.a. 'full spherical' or 'full equirect' or '360X180 degree panorama'), 'cubemaps' - a set of six square images in rectilinear projection showing the view to the six cardinal directions (left, right, up, down, front, back), or single images in one of five geometrical projections.
-Cubemaps can be provided as a single image with the images concatenated vertically, or as six separate images with 'left', 'right' etc. in their - otherwise identical - filenames, which are introduced via a format string.
-I've recently added the 'biatan6' projection for cubemaps, which uses an additional in-plane reprojection on the cube faces to make the sampling less distorted - rectilinear images with 90 degrees fov have noticeable 'stretching' towards the edges, which is avoided with biatan6 projection, where there's only slight stretching.
-To process cubemaps stored in this format, pass biatan6 as projection.

-envutil only processes sRGB and linear RGB data, the output will be in the same colour space as the input.
-If you use the same format for input and output, this will automatically be the case, if not, you may get faulty output if the default coulour spaces of the formats don't match - your output will look too bright or too dark.
-The number of colour channels will also be the same in the output as in the input - it's recommended you use the same file format for both, e.g. produce JPEG output from JPEG input, but if the formats are compatible, you're free to move from one to the other.
-To get mathematically correct results, note that your input should be in linear RGB (e.g. from an openEXR file), because internally all calculations are done *as if* the image data were linear RGB.
-This is not mathematically correct for sRGB data.
-Future versions of envutil may add a stage of processing to deal with non-linear-RGB input.
-Linear RGBA is fine; the import with OIIO should provide associated alpha which can be processed correctly by envutil as four-channel data, producing correct output for images with alpha channel.
-Single-channel data are also fine; the idea is to use them for greyscale images with thransparency.
-Channels beyond four are ignored.
+There is an option to switch envutil into 'streaming mode'.
+This is done by suffixing the command line with a single '-' (minus) sign.
+The result is that envutil will read more command line parameters from standard input until it encounters a line feed.
+The combined set of parameters is then used to produce output.
+Next, envutil tries to read another set of parameters from standard input, which replace the set read from standard input previously.
+Then, another rendering job is launched.
+This continues until there is an EOF on standard input.
+Using this facility is helpful in reducing processing and I/O, because source images which are read once will persist in memory for another cycle, allowing successive rendering jobs to 'pick up' images from the previous cycle.

+envutil can now leverage some of OCIO's colour space management capabilities via OIIO's interface to OCIO.
+I've kept it simple and only invoke OIIO's 'colorconvert' function (which is in [this](https://openimageio.readthedocs.io/en/v2.5.8.0/imagebufalgo.html#color-space-conversion) section) twice:
+Once on reading image files, and once on writing them.
+When reading, the default is to convert incoming image data to OIIO's notion of a scene-referred linear colour space - I think this is ACEScg.
+On writing, the scene-linear data are, by default, written as they are unless output is to JPEG, which will result in mandatory conversion to sRGB.
+There are three parameters which you can use to alter processing: --input_colour_space, --working_colour_space and --output_colour_space.
+Note the british english spelling (colour, not color).
+Without an OCIO config file, only simple values like 'scene_linear' and 'sRGB' are accepted, but with an OCIO config available, all colour space names provided by the config can be used as arguments and should be passed through to OCIO.
+As far as I know, newer versions of OIIO/OCIO also contain a set of hard-coded colour space names which may be recognized without specifying an OCIO config file via the OCIO environment variable.
+Your mileage with these three parameters may vary, but with the defaults you should be able to get decent results with most image files you encounter, because sRGB and scene linear are very common.
+When processing RAW images, you can 'tell' the libraw plugin to emit ACES data, which OIIO recognizes.
+This is probably better than having libraw produce sRGB, which is the default behaviour.
+You can pass configuration parameters to OIIO using the --oiio command line argument, which can be passed repeatedly, so to tell the libraw plugin to emit ACES, you'd pass '--oiio raw:ColorSpace=ACES'.
+OIIO will 'know' the colour space of input images if it can figure it out, so you only need to specify 'input_colour_space' if OIIO fails to detect the nature of the incoming material - this is not always evident.
+'working_colour_space' is probably best left alone, but since this option can be used to change the colour space used internally for image processing, it may be interesting to experiment with it.
+Do pick a linear colour space, though, otherwise processing is not mathematically correct even if it may look 'okay'.
+'output_colour_space' is the colour space which internal scene_linear data are converted to before writing them to the output image file(s).
+Best is to write to a format like openEXR which can (and usually does) store linear data, but other formats will work just as well, with the usual constraints (like, losing content outside the format's dynamic range).
+Since envutil's default is to emit scene-linear data, you may need the output_colour_space argument for target formats other than JPEG which is sRGB only.

 # envutil Command Line Options